gbsn-research/frontend-test/README.md

 ### Project Description Q&A

 Q: What does this Project entail?
 A: It is related to another Project being developed.
-Its main purpose is to display metrics from Brands.
+Its main purpose is to display metrics from a Brand.

 Q: How big is the Project?
 A: The project is only composed by a single page.